LisandroGuerra/dev-finances/README.md

 ## 🔖 Layout

 You can see the original layout (provided by Rocketseat) at FIGMA through [this link](https://www.figma.com/file/7Vu9DzUaCZIV4nibzkjgB4/dev.finance%24-Maratona-Discover).
 You must be registered at [Figma] (https://figma.com) to access.

-## :memo: License

-This projectis under MIT license.
-See the [LICENSE](LICENSE.md) file for more details.